 TripAdvisor: We all know that the quality of reviews on TripAdvisor can vary and that you should take each with a grain of salt, but I still jump on here just to check that I’m not considering booking a dud hotel!
 Search reviews now

 I swear by Scott’s Cheap Flights to find cheap deals.
 In fact, that’s how we nabbed a $404 return flight from Dallas to Madrid when we took our Andalucía road trip!
 The site has unbelievable deals (but only for flights that depart from U.S. airports).
-Mighty Travels and Secret Flying are other sites I’m checking on the daily.
+Mighty Travels and Secret Flying are other sites I’m checking on the daily (for when I can travel again).

 World Nomads: As soon as you book your flights, book your travel insurance!
 You never know when you’ll be stranded somewhere, or your luggage will get lost or you’ll get sick – travel insurance is a must-have for any trip.
 I use World Nomads.
 They’re a great company and while I’ve never (thank goodness!) had to make a claim, I know they have my back!
 Get a quote today